santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Data-Lake-Store/TSGs/Increasing-Limits-&-Throttling.md

 However, before that is discussed, often other solutions/workarounds are implemented/tried long before a permanent limit increase is ever granted.

 Specific information about what the limit increase would need to be and why will be critical to a limit increase happening, and a project manager from the product team will always be involved before that happens.

+The Microsoft internal ADLS gen1 PM team is adlspm@microsoft.com

 #Summary/Quick Reference